aws-samples/shopfloor-connectivity/docs/README.md

 					<strong>"Values":</strong> Name of the element in a source that contains the map of channel values for a source.
 				</p>
 				<p>
-					<strong>"Serial"</strong> : Name of the element that contains an unique serial number for target data transmitted to the targets.
+					<strong>"Serial"</strong> : Name of the element that contains a unique serial number for target data transmitted to the targets.
 				</p>
 			</td>
 			<td>